cadukiz/deel_cadu/README.md

 ### Profile
-A profile can be either a `client` or a `contractor`. clients create contracts with contractors. contractor does jobs for clients and get paid.
+A profile can be either a `client` or a `contractor`.
+Clients create contracts with contractors.
+Contractor does jobs for clients and get paid.
 Each profile has a balance property.

 ### Contract
 A contract between and client and a contractor.
-Contracts have 3 statuses, `new`, `in_progress`, `terminated`. contracts are considered active only when in status `in_progress`
+Contracts have 3 statuses, `new`, `in_progress`, `terminated`.
+Contracts are considered active only when in status `in_progress`.
 Contracts group jobs within them.

 ### Job
-contractor get paid for jobs by clients under a certain contract.
+Contractor get paid for jobs by clients under a certain contract.

 ## Getting Set Up

 The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.

 1. Start by cloning this repository.